-- 8.1 Whilst the development site is not an allocated housing site in the adopted Local Plan it has been identified as an in principle sustainable housing site in the Housing Statement.
-As the Council cannot currently demonstrate a full 5 year housing land supply, and the existing Local Plan does not meet the Objectively Assessed Housing Need, this is a compelling material consideration which indicates that a decision could be taken that departs from the local plan.
+- 8.1 The development is not identified as an allocated housing in the adopted Local Plan but it has been identified as a housing extension site in the adopted Local Plan Housing Statement and as an allocation in the Draft Local Plan 2036.
+The existing Local Plan does not meet the Objectively Assessed Housing Need, this is a compelling material consideration which indicates that a decision could be taken that departs from the local plan.
 In terms of whether the development would constitute sustainable development the submitted plans provide for a satisfactory form of development which achieves an acceptable impact on the character and appearance of the area, and the amenities of neighbouring properties.
-Technical requirements such as highway considerations have been addressed and the Local Lead Flood Authority is expected to confirm that the drainage strategy is acceptable. - 8.2 In summary, the proposed development is considered to comply with the Housing Statement, the Borough Design Guide and the NPPF.
+Ecological and Technical requirements such as highway considerations have been addressed and the Lead Local Flood Authority has indicated that the drainage strategy is acceptable. - 8.2 In summary, the proposed development is considered to comply with the Housing Statement, the Borough Design Guide and the NPPF.
 It would boost the supply of much needed housing in a sustainable manner.
-As such the recommendation is for permission subject to confirmation of the final views of the Local Lead Flood Authority and Council's Ecologist; a Section 106 Agreement; and planning conditions.
+As such the recommendation is for permission subject to a Section 106 Agreement and planning conditions.